BufferUnderwhelm/ass-pennies/src/test/README.md

 After configuring, they can be run with `make check`.

-To run the ass-penniesd tests manually, launch `src/test/test_ass-pennies`.
+To run the asspenniesd tests manually, launch `src/test/test_asspennies`.
 To recompile after a test file was modified, run `make` and then run the test again.
-If you modify a non-test file, use `make -C src/test` to recompile only what's needed to run the ass-penniesd tests.
+If you modify a non-test file, use `make -C src/test` to recompile only what's needed to run the asspenniesd tests.

-To add more ass-penniesd tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the `test/` directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.
+To add more asspenniesd tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the `test/` directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.

-To run the ass-pennies-qt tests manually, launch `src/qt/test/test_ass-pennies-qt`
+To run the asspennies-qt tests manually, launch `src/qt/test/test_asspennies-qt`

-To add more ass-pennies-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.
+To add more asspennies-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.

 ### Running individual tests

-test_ass-pennies has some built-in command-line arguments; for example, to run just the getarg_tests verbosely:
+test_asspennies has some built-in command-line arguments; for example, to run just the getarg_tests verbosely:

-    test_ass-pennies --log_level=all --run_test=getarg_tests
+    test_asspennies --log_level=all --run_test=getarg_tests

 ... or to run just the doubledash test:

-    test_ass-pennies --run_test=getarg_tests/doubledash
+    test_asspennies --run_test=getarg_tests/doubledash

-Run `test_ass-pennies --help` for the full list.
+Run `test_asspennies --help` for the full list.

 ### Note on adding test cases

 The sources in this directory are unit test cases.
-Boost includes a unit testing framework, and since ass-pennies already uses boost, it makes sense to simply use this framework rather than require developers to configure some other framework (we want as few impediments to creating unit tests as possible).
+Boost includes a unit testing framework, and since asspennies already uses boost, it makes sense to simply use this framework rather than require developers to configure some other framework (we want as few impediments to creating unit tests as possible).

-The build system is setup to compile an executable called "test_ass-pennies" that runs all of the unit tests.
+The build system is setup to compile an executable called "test_asspennies" that runs all of the unit tests.
 The main source file is called test_bitcoin.cpp.
 To add a new unit test file to our test suite you need to add the file to `src/Makefile.test.include`.
 The pattern is to create